 The organs of the rear quarters of the cat include the liver, stomach, spleen, kidney, bladder, small intestine, colon and reproductive organs (testicles or uterus).
 Unlike the upper body of the cat, except for part of the liver, these organs are not protected by a bone structure (the rib cage.)
 Because they are internal, these organs in themselves, reveal no direct signs of incipient disease to cat owners.
 Rather, physical symptoms will show, which are red flags that something is amiss:

-Sudden weight loss is always a red flag and combined with vomiting, can be symptomatic of several of the diseases and conditions mentioned in #1 above.
+- Rapid weight loss: Sudden weight loss is always a red flag and combined with vomiting, can be symptomatic of several of the diseases and conditions mentioned above.
 In previously overweight cats, rapid weight loss in itself can cause a serious disease, called Hepatic Lipidosis aka Fatty Liver Disease.
 While potentially fatal, hepatic lipidosis can be completely cured, if caught and treated soon enough.

 It should go without saying that in all the above cases, cats should be taken to their veterinary clinic without delay, for examination, diagnosis, and treatment.

 The spinal column runs the entire length of the body, from where it joins the head to the middle of the tail.
 Also called, the spinal canal, it consists of the backbone (vertebral column), which encloses the spinal cord, the "message center" of the body which operates through nerve endings to control the functions of all parts of the body.
 Nerve endings also convey sensations of feeling, such as heat, cold, and pain.
 The spinal cord is one of the most important organs of the body.